Directing Safely - for Small and Medium Sized Enterprises

 The course aims to provide directors/owners of small and medium sized enterprises with an understanding of the moral, legal and business case for proactive health and safety management and to give guidance on effective risk management.

-On successful completion of the course, delegates should be
+On successful completion of the course, delegates will be able to:

 Course Outline: